Keep it special, keep it safe

 Walthamstow Wetlands is the largest recreational fishery in London and a special site for anglers, many of whom have been coming here for years and who pay for the privilege of using the platforms.
 To avoid accidents from anglers casting their leads or flies, we need to ask all visitors to keep an eye open and stand well back.

-Cycling and running on designated paths only
+Cycling and running on designated path only

 Pedestrians have priority

 Most of our visitors are pedestrians, taking their time to walk round the site, and their needs have priority.
-Cyclists and runners are welcome but need to keep to the designated paths.
+Cyclists and runners are welcome but need to keep to the designated path.
 Disturbance to birds and flocks on the reservoirs can result from people – especially if moving quickly – being in view of the birds, especially on some unscreened embankments and paths.

 Children under the age of 16 must be accompanied by an adult

 The risks present on the site mean that we require children under the age of 16 to be accompanied by an adult at all times.
 With deep water, strong undercurrents and heavy machinery onsite, children must be supervised at all times.